 During her graduate school studies in the Science of Integrative Health she began to explore a deep mind body connection and the remarkable benefits that simple awareness can bring to one’s life.
 Kacy aims to create an inspiring and open space for exploration where students can face their edge with compassion and rid expectation.
 She invites her students to move, laugh, reconnect, but more importantly to find a home within themselves.

-I have been practicing and studying yoga for many years, and I love how it has transformed my body, mind and life.
-I believe that the human spirit has unlimited potential and that the human experience is ever changing, both on and off the mat.
-I want to share the gifts and insights that I've gathered with others as we build strong yet light hearted communities unified by love, respect and yoga.
+Jenn has been practicing, studying, and teaching yoga for over a decade.
+She loves how it has transformed her body, mind, and life.
+Believing that the human spirit has unlimited potential and that the human experience is ever changing, both on and off the mat, Jenn shares the gifts and insights that she’s gathered with others, building strong yet light hearted communities unified by love, respect, and yoga.

-My flows can be intensely physical yet accessible as we synchronize the breath with the use of repetition and a progressive series of postures.
+In her public classes she combines traditional principles and contemporary transitions.
+Her flows can be intensely physical yet accessible, synchronizing the breath with the use of repetition and a progressive series of postures.
 The intentional structure and alignment, infused with intelligent and creative sequencing, allows students to enjoy the freedom of Vinyasa and motivates them to cross boundaries into the new and unknown, creating a sacred space to commune with the Self.

 In her teacher trainings and Yoga studies Jenn is focused and deliberate, always striving to teach with authenticity and creativity.
 She encourages her students to bring their own personal intention to their practice and learn and find inspiration in every class.

 When working privately with Jenn your needs become her priority.
 She uses the practice of Yoga as a therapeutic platform to create ease, stability, and self awareness.
 You may uncover patterns you didn’t know were there, and get an opportunity to release others that might be gripping you.
 Her encouragement and guidance will enable you to explore and meet yourself right where you are at every step of the way.